nboder/kickbase-manager/README.md

 Thanks to the guys from te [Kickbase API v4 Documentation](https://github.com/kevinskyba/kickbase-api-doc)-Team.
 With the API-Knowledge it was easy to start getting the proper data.

+See and visit the App: [Advanced Kickbase Manager](https://nboder.github.io/kickbase-manager/)

 ## General Information

 In General it allows you to simulate some transfers without actually putting the Players onto the Transfer-Market.
 Just mark them for selling and place some offers and see in Realtime what your balance looks like, if every Transfer would be made.